Bright Sheng

-Born in Shanghai, he studied the piano at the age of four from his mother.
+Born in Shanghai, he first studied the piano at the age of four with his mother.
 He graduated from the Shanghai Conservatory and went on to continue his education at Queens College and Columbia University.
 In 1995, he became a part of the faculty at the University of Michigan.

 Most of Sheng's musical career has followed the path of mixing Western cultures and Asian cultures into his pieces, leading his music to be performed in both Asia and the United States, as well as around the world.

 Early life and education

 Bright Sheng was born in Shanghai, China on December 6, 1955.
 His mother had been his first piano teacher, having started learning at the age of four.
 When the Cultural Revolution began, his home's piano was taken away by the Red Guards.
 Sheng went back to playing a year later, using his school's since he didn't have one at home.
 Shortly thereafter, he decided to play piano for the rest of his life, although he didn't believe that he could become a musician since his family had no history of music.

 Sheng was sent to Qinghai Province, China, and stayed there for seven years.
 He became a performer, playing the piano and percussion to not only perform, but to study and collect folk music.
 He also began to compose his own music.

 Because Sheng had to teach himself how to play musical instruments and learn music theory to play, Qinghai folk music became and continues to be a strong inspiration in his compositions today.
 He used Tibetan folk music from Qinghai as a basis for his opera The Song of Majnun.

 After the end of the Cultural Revolution, he got admitted into the Shanghai Conservatory of Music where he learned both Chinese classical and traditional music.
 There, Sheng earned his Bachelor of Arts degree in music composition.

 Sheng left China in 1982 and joined his family in the United States, where he had to re-learn different elements of music to adjust to the Western style of music.
 In New York, he attended Queens College to earn his Master of Arts degree in 1984 and Columbia University to earn his Doctor of Musical Arts degree in 1993.
 Some of his teachers included George Perle and Hugo Weisgall at Queens College and Chou Wen-chung, Jack Beeson, and Mario Davidovsky at Columbia University, as well as Leonard Bernstein.